miroslavradojevic/ij-snippets/README.md

 * Mouse_Listener.java -- listens and plot the coordinates of the mouse clicks over the opened (512,512,120) blank image stack, useful to record the mouse pinpointing, make point annotations

 * Stack_Ovals.java -- plots list of random (x,y,z,r) Ovals on ImageStack and shows the overlayed image.
-Useful to export object tracking visualizations.
+Useful to export video frames of the object tracking estimates.